LibrariesHacked/librarieshacked.github.io/_posts/2021-06-23-library-catalogue-api.md

 ## Other uses

-That's about a digital service we're already pretty familiar with.
+That's about improving a digital service we're already pretty familiar with.
 Searching for a library book.

 But there are a range of benefits from a platform that could search multiple library catalogues.
 The Google Chrome [Library Extension](https://www.libraryextension.com/) can search multiple catalogues for a particular ISBN.
 You choose your library service and when you are  browsing online shopping sites (e.g. Amazon), the extension will detect the ISBN on the page and search your library service for the book.
 Coverage in the UK is patchy though.
 A version built from a single maintained platform could be much better.